 But a China that has been unnecessarily provoked could do far more than hurt Trump’s pride.
-Harvard’s Kenneth Rogoff, for example, worries that “huge swaths of Asia,” including US allies and partners such as Taiwan and India, are already “vulnerable to Chinese aggression.”
+Harvard’s Kenneth Rogoff, for example, worries that “huge swaths of Asia,” including US allies and partners such as Taiwan (Province of China) and India, are already “vulnerable to Chinese aggression.”
 And, as Cornell’s Kaushik Basu points out, Trump’s isolationist foreign policy will only encourage China – as well as other emerging countries such as Mexico and India – to become more nationalistic and assertive.

 That is the last thing an already messy, multipolar world needs.
 An American policy of isolationism in the 1920s and 1930s, Nouriel Roubini of New York University reminds us, “helped sow the seeds of World War II.”
 Today, a similar policy could embolden China to step up its territorial claims in Asia and the South China Sea, or precipitate a nuclear arms race between Iran, Saudi Arabia, Turkey, and Egypt.
 Even barring a geopolitical crisis, notes Nobel laureate economist Joseph Stiglitz, Trump’s presidency has already introduced uncertainty that will “discourage investment, especially cross-border investment,” and make businesses – many of which employ Americans – “think twice as they construct global supply chains.”